-While a muzzle brake can indeed reduce the amount of recoil from a given firearm, it dramatically increases muzzle blast, particularly for those standing off to the side.
+While a muzzle brake can reduce the amount of recoil from a given firearm, it dramatically increases muzzle blast, particularly for those standing off to the side.

-On the other hand, mounting a suppressor reduces the amount of muzzle climb, recoil and muzzle blast felt by the shooter.
-Obviously, this makes any gun more pleasant to shoot and many people shoot suppressed firearms more accurately for this very reason.
+On the other hand, mounting a suppressor reduces the amount of muzzle climb, recoil, and muzzle blast felt by the shooter.
+Obviously, this makes any gun more pleasant to shoot, and many people shoot suppressed firearms more accurately for this very reason.
 These same characteristics also make suppressed firearms a great choice for introducing those with less shooting experience to the shooting sports.

 Hearing Protection Act

-The National Firearms Act of 1934 mandates that American shooters purchase a $200 tax stamp, send in an application to the ATF and get permission from a local chief law enforcement officer before they can even purchase a sound suppressor.
+The National Firearms Act of 1934 mandates American shooters purchase a $200 tax stamp, send in an application to the ATF, and get permission from a local chief law enforcement officer before they can even purchase a sound suppressor.
 There's currently a very long backlog of applications with the ATF, so the process often takes several months to complete.